skade/yakshav.es/_sources/rust-2017-retrospective.md

 * Open Source Business Alliance: Rust (5 min)
 * Rust Oslo: Why is Rust successful?
 (50 min)

+## The YouTube channel

+I tried to make [our YouTube Channel](https://www.youtube.com/c/rustvideos) _the_ one-stop resource to find all videos about Rust on YouTube.
+That has worked.

+With more then 5000 subscribers and constant growth, it hosts all videos of all Rust conferences.

+More about that later.

+## The Rust Herald

+I started the [Rust Herald](https://herald.community.rs) as a kind of a community-owned channel last year.
+It didn't really catch on, so either I have to continue promoting it or shut it down.
+It's probably going to be shut down unless someone wants to take it over.

 ## Code

 Most of my code ended up being experiments on my [GitHub](https://github.com/skade).
 I'm currently